SENIOR PRODUCT

 Pain point

-Most reporting systems focus on raw information, but technical learning is emotional too.
+Most reporting tools focus on raw information, but technical learning is emotional too.
 Learners needed a way to see what they had accomplished, measure improvement over time, and feel encouraged to continue training instead of feeling buried in analytics.

 Intent